 Economic Freedom Fighters

 A former ANC Youth League leader and master propagandist, Malema was expelled from the ANC in 2012.
-This led to the founding of the EFF in 2013, with the party winning 6% of the vote in 2014.
-Initially a fierce supporter of president Jacob Zuma, whom he helped propel into power, Malema became one of his fiercest critics.
+This led to the founding of the EFF in 2013.
+The EFF is well known for its political theatrics, with its MPs, clad in the red overalls of domestic workers, frequently disrupting parliament.
+But the party has a gathering atmosphere of menace around it.